SpawnageLoong/cde4301-final-report/pages/2_individuals/2_weihao.md

 The overall design of the high voltage circuit remains unchanged since the proof-of-concept stage, except for the specific values of the resistors and capacitors.

-Detailed circuit components can be found in the appendix B4.
+Detailed explanations for the circuit design can be found in the appendix B4.

 #### 2.4.2.2 PCB Layout